YasirGaji/hdkonnect/README.md

  [Styled Component](https://styled-components.com/) and [Twin Macro](https://github.com/ben-rogerson/twin.macro/blob/master/docs/prop-styling-guide.md) was introduced for the styling of the components.
 Responsible styling.
  Also, used [Headless UI](https://headlessui.dev/) for the products sections and [Hero Icons](https://heroicons.com/) for the icons.

+ [Groq](https://www.sanity.io/docs/groq) was used for the queries to the Sanity CMS.

 ## [View Project](#)

 <!-- ## How to use